 And instead of giving him the support he needed to continue getting his life back on track, prosecutors and judges put more roadblocks in his way.
 The court put him on home confinement with electronic monitoring.
 He could only leave the house during certain hours for work, and when his shift changed, he had no way to get in touch with the sheriff’s office to negotiate the schedule change and had to choose between losing his job and violating a court order.
 Armed police even invaded the Richardsons’ home in the middle of the night because the ankle monitor shorted out in the shower!

 Thanks to The People’s Lobby, Richardson was able to share this story at a town hall with almost 100 people and State’s Attorney Kim Foxx.
 In addition, Richardson and her church have continued to play a leadership role in The People’s Lobby work to end mass incarceration and change the way prosecution happens in Cook County.

 To achieve a truly socially equitable world, it is vital that all human beings are empowered to engage with society.
-The work of The People’s Lobby to not only advance progressive policy in Chicago but also to ensure those with criminal pasts can pick themselves up and live productive lives is a perfect example of what is needed to make this possible.
-Voqal is proud to support organizations in Chicago like The People’s Lobby and looks forward to the more equitable and progressive landscape that will no doubt result from their work.
+The work of The People’s Lobby to not only advance progressive policy in Chicago, but also to ensure those with criminal pasts can pick themselves up and live productive lives is a perfect example of what is needed to make this possible.
+Voqal is proud to support organizations in Chicago like The People’s Lobby and looks forward to the more equitable and progressive landscape that will no doubt result from its work.